DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/grid.md

 # Grid Plugin Reference

-The Grid plugin allows to visualize a grid for axis.
+The Grid plugin visualizes a grid for the specified axis.

 ## Importing